 About Hyde Hall

-Hyde Hall is a restored neoclassical nineteenth century house in New York and a museum of its own past.
+Hyde Hall is a restored neoclassical 19th century house in Cooperstown, New York and a museum of its own past.

 Hyde Hall was the project of an Englishman named George Clarke (1768-1835), whose great-grandfather had been a a senior government official in the colonial government of New York.
 He amassed large quantities of land on the east coast, as well as a large fortune, and returned to England in 1745 a wealthy man.

 His great-grandson moved to Albany in 1806, married and purchased land adjoining his new wife’s family property.
 The process of clearing and building the new property took over 17 years -Albany’s leading architect designed the property in a similar style to large English country houses, with space for the family, guests and servants and large quantities of landscaped parkland surrounding it.

 The name Hyde Hall is the same as the Clarkes’ ancestral seat in England.
 Clarke’s father died in 1824 and the money he left his son helped complete the building project.